Dean Gallagher of Fresh Folio Design talks about the importance of tech in his business.

 Q: What devices do you use daily?

-A: Dean has several devices that he uses daily as part of his business, but each has a different purpose.
+A: Gallagher has several devices that he uses daily as part of his business, but each has a different purpose.
 "The primary go-to devices would have to be our Mac Pro, iMac and iPhones.
 As far as actual design work we do, the computers are indispensable, but as far as timely communication, working without smartphones seems unthinkable."

 Q: What technology do you use to get ahead of your competition?